ingmarpeters/Machine-Finder-App/README.md

 <p>&#8203

 ### Copy Details to Ticket
-You may copy details from the found machine table to the ticket you are working in.
-As mentioned above, the app uses three field to store the details.
+You may copy details from the found machine table to the ticket you are working on.
+As mentioned above, the app uses three fields to store the details.
 There is no configuration option for those fields as they come with the app.

 <img src="Documentation/ticket_fields.png" width=40% border=1/>